Client acquisition: Purchase of fees and cold calling

 A purchase may be to start or expand a practice, to obtain additional or required resources or to fully utilise currently under used resources.

-The helpsheet Purchase of Fees identifies the various factors to consider when contemplating the purchase of a block of fees and includes:
+The helpsheet Buying and selling fees identifies the various factors to consider when contemplating the purchase of a block of fees and includes:

 - identifying purchase opportunities